tstone/play-rwjson/README.md

 ```

 As long as `(String, A)` can be implicitly converted to `JsProperty`, the behavior of dropping empty values will work.
 Note that in the implementation
-of `def MultipleChoiceAnswerToJsProperty`, the value does not define the `Writes[MultipleChoiceAnswer]`.
+of `def MultipleChoiceAnswerToJsProperty`, the function does not define the `Writes[MultipleChoiceAnswer]`.
 This allows a separation of defining what values
 are "empty" and defining how "non-empty" values are written.